josStorer/chatGPT-search-engine-extension/README.md

 This fork adds support for more search engines, including Google, Bing, Yahoo, DuckDuckGo, StartPage, Baidu, Kagi, Yandex, Naver, Brave, Searx, Ecosia in total.

-And here perhaps merges PR faster than the original repo
+And here perhaps merges PR faster than the original repo, see more in [Releases](https://github.com/josStorer/chat-gpt-search-engine-extension/releases)

 [Preview](./screenshot/README.md)